djiworks/lying-dns/README.md

 Make a lyning dns to filter ad servers.

 ## Main goal
-Instead of being tracked and flooded by ads or tracking services while surfing on the Internet, your lying DNS will redirect these requests to your own local blackhole website.
+Instead of being tracked and flooded by ads or tracking services while surfing on the Internet, your lying DNS will redirect these requests to your own local blackhole websi

 ### Benefits
 - Stop being tracked by analytics (or stats) services while surfing a a simple webpage.